robdyke/GPatHand-TermsConditions-2017.11.14/GPatHand/Terms.md

 process your payments to us;
 review and enhance the quality of the services, including monitoring compliance with clinical care standards;
 comply with our obligations to the regulators of our services and Practitioners, including the General Medical Council,  the Care Quality Commission, or as otherwise required by law or regulation;
-where you request it or have otherwise consented, provide it to your insurers who may contribute to the cost of the Products or Services you request to use;
 provide information to your other healthcare providers; or detect fraud.
 We only use your personal information in accordance with our Privacy Policy.
 For details, please see our Privacy Policy.
 Please take the time to read this, as it includes important terms that apply to you and are integrated into these terms.
 We will not provide your personal information to any other persons or use it for any other purpose except as set out in this term and in the Privacy Policy.
-If you elect to pre-authorise a treatment via an insurance company, you acknowledge and agree that it may be necessary to provide access to your contact, personal, medical, treatment, outcomes or other information, to your insurer to facilitate your request and the insurer’s quality control and clinical practice requirements.
-Alternatively, the insurer may contact you with a separate consent form, requesting that you allow them to request information from us relating to your claim.
 We may use anonymised data for purposes including (without limitation) research.
 We use a third party to process payments and refunds.
 We do not store your credit card details.
 Credit card details are stored securely with a third party in the eventuality of payment being required for future purchases or shortfalls in payments by insurers.

 P) LOCATION DATA AND USE OF THE APP
 How the App uses your data